elixir-cloud-aai/cookiecutter-python/{{ cookiecutter.project_name }}/README.md

 ## Versioning

-The project adopts the [semantic versioning](https://semver.org/) scheme for versioning.
+The project adopts the [semantic versioning][semver] scheme for versioning.
 Currently the software is in a pre-release stage, so changes to the API, including breaking changes, may occur at any time without further notice.

 ## License